-Other CBE problems include
+Other CBE problems include:

-The concern that this data will be used to pigeonhole children into careers not of their choosing
+- The concern that this data will be used to pigeonhole children into careers not of their choosing

-Harm to the student-teacher interaction
+- Harm to the student-teacher interaction

 - Narrowing of curriculum to that which can be digitized

-Inability of parent or teacher to actually see the online curriculum or assessments
+- Inability of parent or teacher to actually see the online curriculum or assessments

-Increased screen time for students with harm, especially for younger students
+- Increased screen time for students with harm, especially for younger students

 In summary, there are many reasons to not expand the CBE/mastery learning pilot to all 67 counties at this time, if at all.

-Seventy-seven percent of middle school parents in the MacPherson, Kansas school district stated in a survey that they would prefer their students not be in a class using Summit due to academic, privacy, physiological and psychological concerns.
+- Seventy-seven percent of middle school parents in the MacPherson, Kansas school district stated in a survey that they would prefer their students not be in a class using Summit due to academic, privacy, physiological and psychological concerns.
 Parents in Cheshire, Conn., and Indiana, Pa., have been able to stop the use of the Summit Basecamp digital personalized (CBE) learning platform due to concerns about academic achievement and data privacy.This platform is a joint venture between the Summit charter schools and the Chan-Zuckerburg Initiative founded by Facebook CEO Mark Zuckerburg and his wife Priscilla Chan.
 There are many other instances of parental anger and removal of their children from schools using this platform, well explained by Leonie Haimson of the Parent Coalition for Student Privacy.
 Summit boasts of a research collaboration with Harvard, but refused to be studied by Harvard researchers.

-Every Gates education venture has been a failure- In addition to Common Core and CBE, the teacher evaluation grants in Hillsborough cost that county's taxpayers an extra $24 million and was a total failure because of VAM - even as admitted by the RAND corporation, and smaller learning communities before Common Core are just a school-to-work model that also failed.
+- Every Gates education venture has been a failure- In addition to Common Core and CBE, the teacher evaluation grants in Hillsborough cost that county's taxpayers an extra $24 million and was a total failure because of VAM - even as admitted by the RAND corporation, and smaller learning communities before Common Core are just a school-to-work model that also failed.